top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/40_coordinate_systems.md

 ### 3D space

-This is an important space since we inhabit a spatially three-dimensional world.
-It is commonly used to represent spatial information in robotics, such as spatial occupancy map and the location of a flying drone or an underwater robot.
+This is an important space since we live in a three-dimensional world.
+Since many of our robots operate in this same world, many robots similarly represent coordinates in three dimensions, including unmanned aerial vehicles (UAVs) and autonomous underwater vehicles (AUVs).

 #### 3D Cartesian coordinate systems

-Suppose the plane is the page or screen you are reading from, which is just a slice through the 3D space around it,  we can extend a 2D Cartesian coordinate system on the plane to 3D by adding a $z$-axis which is perpendicular to the page, i.e., the $z$-, $x$-, and $y$-axis are mutually perpendicular.
+Suppose the plane is the page or screen you are reading from, which is just a slice through the 3D space around it,  we can extend a 2D Cartesian coordinate system on the plane to 3D by adding a $z$-axis that is perpendicular to the page, i.e., the $z$-, $x$-, and $y$-axis are mutually perpendicular.
 As done before, we need to choose a positive $z$-direction and there are two choices: coming out of the page or going into the page.
 They form the right-handed coordinate system or the left-handed coordinate system, respectively.
-We shall use right-handed coordinate systems unless noted.
+We shall use right-handed coordinate systems unless otherwise noted.
 For more on handedness, see [Wikipedia](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#Orientation_and_handedness).
 Now the resulting coordinates become $(x, y, z)$, see [](#fig:3d-cart).

 <div figure-id="fig:3d-cart" figure-caption="A 3D Cartesian coordinate system.">
   <img src="3d-cart.svg" style='width: 15em'/>